gradyfitz/unimelb-jupyterhub/README.md

 ### Clocks Getting Out of Sync
 Run `sudo systemctl restart systemd-timesyncd.service` on all hosts.

+Note: Alternatively, the `./swapoff.sh <private key path>` script will perform this task (idempotent).

 ### Disk Fills Up
 Sometimes your operating disk might fill up, this can bring down the entire cluster.
 A few things which have helped for me: